 5. ‘Blacklisting’ is illegal in Louisiana

-As you read about the Jones Act, you may find yourself wondering: can I be blacklisted for filing a Jones Act claim or offshore injury claim?
+As you read about the Jones Act, you may find yourself wondering: Can I be blacklisted for filing a Jones Act claim or offshore injury claim?

 You should know that blacklisting is illegal in Louisiana.
 Employers may not let other employers know that you exercised your right to protect your health and file a claim, nor can they target you while you are still on the job.